 If you’re finding yourself in a situation like this know that you’re not alone.
 I once broke up with a very handsome, successful, and kind man because he was “boring.”
 But in reality, he wasn’t boring at all.
 The problem was me.
 I found the lack of drama and the fact that he was very clear and consistent about how he felt about me to be boring.
 I had mistakenly fused excitement and passion with unavailable and inconsistent partners who always kept me on my toes, wondering where I stood in the relationship.

-The good news is that you can turn this pattern around, and this is precisely what I’ll be covering in my Mend Class “Is it Great Chemistry or Mixed Signals?”
-I’ll help you discern if you are confusing chemistry with mixed signals, discuss the common reasons why we do this, and discuss how we can change this pattern so that you can find the happy and fulfilling relationship you deserve.
+The good news is that you can turn this pattern around, and this is precisely what I’ll be covering in my Mend Class “Decoding Mixed Signals” I’ll help you discern if you are confusing chemistry with mixed signals, discuss the common reasons why we do this, and discuss how we can change this pattern so that you can find the happy and fulfilling relationship you deserve.
 See you there!